-Transcoder Setting Description/Values Audio Check this checkbox to enable audio on the outbound stream.
-Tip Kraken will automatically insert a silent audio stream into the output when the input source has no audio (see "Silent Audio Insertion" under Recommended Start Settings for Advanced Shaping Settings).
-Note When audio is removed on the outbound stream, the PID for the audio track is removed, as is the reference to it in the PMT.
-Audio Codec Select the audio compression algorithm: Audio Bitrate Type in the Audio Bitrate in kbps for the outbound stream, for example, 128.
+Transcoder Setting Description/Values Audio Tip Kraken will automatically insert a silent audio stream into the output when the input source has no audio (see "Silent Audio Insertion" under Recommended Start Settings for Advanced Shaping Settings) Note When audio is removed on the outbound stream, the PID for the audio track is removed, as is the reference to it in the PMT.
+Audio Codec Select the audio compression algorithm: • Auto: Defaults to MPEG1 Layer II • MPEG1 Layer II: Encodes audio using the ISO/IEC 11172-3 / MPEG-1 Layer II algorithm. • MPEG2 AAC ADTS: Encodes audio using the ISO/IEC 13818-7 / MPEG-2 AAC-LC algorithm with an ADTS header.
+Audio Bitrate Type in the Audio Bitrate in kbps for the outbound stream, for example, 128.
 Range = 14576 Kbps